 Well, guess what?
 The time has finally come for my butter chicken to move out of the way: it is no longer the BEST CROCKPOT RECIPE EVER.
 I know... it's a bold statement, and I had to think carefully before choosing to make it.
 But it's true.
 There's officially a NEW number one crockpot recipe in my life.
 Crockpot honey sesame chicken.

 Holy crap this stuff is good.
 And it's even easier than my butter chicken!
-No browning the meat, no strange ingredients, and it can be done in half a day (perfect for weekends when the idea hits at 1pm!).
+No browning the meat, no strange ingredients, it's done in half a day (perfect for weekends when the idea hits at 1pm!).
 I have made several similar recipes before -- throwing some chicken in the crockpot with Asian ingredients (soy sauce, mirin, honey, and sesame oil are usually my go-to's) is nothing new to me.
 But this one is worlds above those.
 I'm not even entirely sure how it turns out so good but IT DOES.
 Basically... if you make one recipe from my blog... let this be it.

 The sauce is thick and sticky and sweet just like when you get Chinese takeout -- which is a surprisingly difficult task for me to accomplish most of the time (at least without adding tons of sugar).
 The chicken thighs are perfectly moist and tender -- much better than breasts for this, I promise!
 Served over brown rice and topped with sesame seeds and green onions, and best served with roasted broccoli or another veggie, it is a near perfect Asian dinner.
 Delicious, easy, flavorful, and healthy.